hhristov94/hhristov94.github.io/_posts/2018-10-24-linear-independence.md

 -1\begin{bmatrix}4\\4 \end{bmatrix} = 0
 $$

-But why is it good to know if a set of vectors is linearly dependent or not.
-Well, one application is that you can check if a system of equations have an unique solution or not.
-Consider this system of equations:
+Linear independece( or dependence) also provides and interesting look at system of equations.
+Consider this one:

 $$
   \begin{align}